FredHutch/who-is-who/_posts/2022-10-20-paguirigan-a.md

   - consult
 ---

 I'm a Senior Staff Scientist with the Fred Hutch Data Science Lab.
 I do research primarily using genomic data to study intratumoral hetergeneity in leukemia.
-I'm open for collaborations, mentoring and advising during projects.
+I'm open for collaborations, mentoring and mentoring.

-Email: ap@fredhutch.org
+Email me at apaguiri@fredhutch.org or DM me in the [FH Data Slack Workspace](https://fhdata.slack.com).